+49 (0) 7022 2796-682

 Reflected light microscopy

-Particle analysis with polarised light provides information on:
+Particle analysis with polarised light provides information about:

 • Type of particle